-The unusual ‘BriTon Leap’ name comes from founders Brian and Tonya Bailie, who took a Leap of Faith in starting the company back in 1998.
+The unusual ‘BriTon Leap’ name comes from founders Brian and Tonya, who took a Leap of Faith in starting the company back in 1998.

 The first embroidery product, HUSKeeper, was a shareware product for embroiderers to view and convert HUS files for their Husqvarna Viking machines.
-At the time, Brian and Tonya were sewing machine retailers with a very active sewing store in Albuquerque, New Mexico.
+At the time, Brian and Tonya were Viking sewing machine retailers with a very active customer base.

 The first commercial embroidery product, Designer’s Gallery, was commissioned by Tacony Corporation a year later, and debuted at Baby Lock Tech in 2000.
-After the success of Designer’s Gallery, we have released many more titles, over 30 now, with five patents issued and more pending.
+After the success of Designer’s Gallery, we have released many more titles, over 50 now, with six patents issued and more pending.